The best hotels in Toledo

 Driving from Madrid takes 1 hour on the A-42.
 Parking inside the old town is impossible.
 Park at the Corralillo de Don Pedro lot at the base of the hill (EUR 15 to 20 per day) and walk up, or use the escalator lift on Calle Recaredo that rises 30 meters into the city for free.

-Toledo's best neighborhoods
+Toledo's best hotel regions

 Toledo's historic center sits on a granite hill almost entirely surrounded by the Tagus River.
 The Casco Historico (historic quarter) contains the Cathedral, Alcazar, multiple synagogues, and mosques within walking distance of each other.
 The new town sits across the Tagus via the San Martin or Alcantara bridges.